google/WebFundamentals/src/content/en/fundamentals/getting-started/codelabs/your-first-pwapp/index.md

-### Download the Code
+### Download the code

-Click the following button to download all the code for this codelab:
+Click the following button to download all the code for this code lab:

 [](https://github.com/googlecodelabs/your-first-pwapp/archive/master.zip)

 Unpack the downloaded zip file.
-This will unpack a root folder (`your-first-pwapp-master`), which contains one folder for each step of this codelab, along with all of the resources you will need.
+This will unpack a root folder (`your-first-pwapp-master`), which contains one folder for each step of this code lab, along with all of the resources you will need.

-The `step-NN` folders contain the desired end state of each step of this codelab.
+The `step-NN` folders contain the desired end state of each step of this code lab.
 They are there for reference.
 We'll be doing all our coding work in a directory called `work`.

 ### Install and verify web server

-While you're free to use your own web server, this codelab is designed to work well with the Chrome Web Server.
+While you're free to use your own web server, this code lab is designed to work well with the Chrome Web Server.
 If you don't have that app installed yet, you can install it from the Chrome Web Store.

 [](https://chrome.google.com/webstore/detail/web-server-for-chrome/ofhbbkphhbklhfoeikjpcbhemlocgigb?hl=en)

-After installing the Web Server for Chrome app, click on the Apps shortcut on the bookmarks bar:
+After installing the Web Server for Chrome app, click the Apps shortcut on the bookmarks bar:

 ![9efdf0d1258b78e4.png](img/9efdf0d1258b78e4.png)

-In the ensuing window, click on the Web Server icon:
+In the ensuing window, click the Web Server icon:

 ![dc07bbc9fcfe7c5b.png](img/dc07bbc9fcfe7c5b.png)